rockspoon/structure-poc/docs/project-structure.md

 ##### data

-Contains the classes related to structured data, like entities, DAOs, repositories, and etc but not data classes auxiliar to the UI or domain layers.
+Contains the classes related to structured data, like entities, DAOs, repositories, providers, receivers, and etc but not data classes auxiliar to the UI or domain layers.

 ##### domain

 Contains the classes that implements a business use case, often extended from a base `UseCase` from module `core_domain`.

-##### provider

-Contains the Android `Provider` classes and auxiliary classes.

-##### receiver

-Contains the Android `Receiver` classes and auxiliary classes.

 ##### service